cshum/ginga/README.md

 # Ginga.js

-Ginga is a utility module that enables a middleware based, modular architecture for creating asynchronous JavaScript methods.
+Ginga is a utility module that enables a middleware based (express inspired), modular architecture for creating asynchronous JavaScript methods.

+This has been thoroughly used in several of my Node.js projects.
+While it works, may not be in the best optimised form.
+Any feedback would be appreciated :).

 [![Build Status](https://travis-ci.org/cshum/ginga.svg?branch=master)](https://travis-ci.org/cshum/ginga)